2023 Best Civil Engineering Schools in New York

 Read full report on Civil Engineering at Columbia University in the City of New York

-Out of the 12 schools in New York that were part of this year’s ranking, Manhattan College landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Manhattan College is a great place for civil engineering students.
 Manhattan is a small private not-for-profit school located in the city of Riverdale.

 After completing their degree, civil eng graduates from Manhattan carry an average student debtload of $26,899.
 This translates to an average monthly loan payment of $367, based on a 10-year repayment plan.